-- date is the submission date (by default), or date and time (if the -t flag is used). - user is the name of the user who submitted the revision: - client is the name of the client workspace from which the revision was submitted; - type is the type of the file at the given revision; and - description is the first 30 characters of the corresponding changelist's description.
+- date is the submission date (by default), or date and time (if the -t flag is used). - user is the name of the user who submitted the revision; - client is the name of the client workspace from which the revision was submitted; - type is the type of the file at the given revision; and - description is the first 30 characters of the corresponding changelist's description.

 If the -1 option is used, the description is the full changelist description as entered when the changelist was submitted.
+If the -L option is used, the description is the full changelist description, truncated to 250 characters.

 -i Follow file history across branches.
-If a file was created by integration via $p4$ integrate, Perforce describes the file's revisions and displays the revisions of the file from which it was branched (back to the branch point of the original file). -1 List the full description of each revision. -t Display the time as well as the date. -m maxrev List only the first maxrev changes per file output. g-opts See the Global Options section.
+If a file was created by integration via p4 integrate, Perforce describes the file's revisions and displays the revisions of the file from which it was branched (back to the branch point of the original file). -1 List long output, with the full text of each changelist description. -L List long output, with the full text of each changelist description truncated at 250 characters. -t Display the time as well as the date. -m maxrev List only the first maxrev changes per file output. g-opts See the Global Options section.